cmprsk/valkyrie/README.md

 Identification in the Brazillian Clinical Trial Registry (ReBEC): [RBR-7ygspd](http://www.ensaiosclinicos.gov.br/rg/RBR-7ygspd/)

 First received on ReBEC in 02/04/2016.
 Last updated in 05/30/2016.

+Activated in 06/01/2016.
+Patient accrual Yas not begin yet (as for July 24th).

 ### Responsible:
 > Francisco Helder Cavalcante Felix,